mohclips/k5-ansible-infra-v2/README.md

 Basically, in my day job I help people with Intrafructure as Code, automation and other such things.
 I wrote these modules to help people access K5 more readily.
 Plus it's a bit of fun. ;)

+This is a living piece of code, i expect it will never be finished :)

 # Cloning

 When you clone make sure you use the --recursive parameter to pull the sub-module down as well.